 BASIC MEDICAL CARE.
-Reasonable medical care required by the species, including[, but not limited to,] periodic examinations by a Veterinarian, prompt Veterinary care when required, age and species appropriate Vaccinations, Basic Grooming and internal and external Parasite Control where appropriate.
+Reasonable medical care required by the species, including periodic examinations by a Veterinarian, prompt Veterinary care when required, age and species appropriate Vaccinations, Basic Grooming and internal and external Parasite Control where appropriate.

 BITE.
 A puncture or tear of the skin inflicted by the teeth of a Companion Animal.